mehedi-sharif/soulspring/content/our-doctors.md

       Regulative Medicine, with over 12 years of clinical experience in holistic and integrative medicine.
 With a deep genuine interest in holistic healing, Dr.
-      Stephany actively studies with local practitioners in the areas of Mexican herbal medicine, temazcal, ancestral dances and healing sounds, using these lessons and experiences to develop unique and individualized therapies for her patients. '
+      Stephany actively studies with local practitioners in the areas of Mexican herbal medicine, temazcal, ancestral dances and healing sounds to develop unique and individualized therapies for her patients. '
     doctors_quote:
       content: In Soul Spring, I found the physical space to perform both my life mission and my greatest passion.
 This is the place where the new world will